 I have my own pair of eyes, unique to me and belonging to no one else.
 And with them, just like each of us, I can view the world in a way that no one else can...my view, my imagery, my admiration.

 It's the great architects who see this and want to share it with the world.

-Musho Architecture & Design, New York, NY, US, Associate Architect/Office Manager
+Musho Architecture & Design, New York, NY, US, Associate Architectural Designer/Office Manager

 Scott Dietz in association with SCAD, Savannah, Model Builder